DenizcanSarigul/DSML-Project/README.md

 We then store the encodings into an array and create a new Data Frame.
 The data is then split, and is then ready to be used for the training.
 The model is defined using AutoModelForSequenceClassification method, and use ‘camambert-base’.
 Before training, we define our training arguments.

 For this model, use the epoch method for the evaluation method.
-Once that’s done, we then define the trainer and run the training.

-#warmup_steps=200, weight_decay=0.01, Dropout(0.3), learning_rate=3e-5,
+It turns out that the simplicity of our training arguments (Figure 7) resulted in the best accuracies.
+Previously, we tried optimising our arguments by including warmup_steps, weight_decay, Dropout, learning_rate but this strategy only led to poorer scores.
+It is worth noting that some combinations worked better than others such as using learning_rate 10e-5 with weight_decay and Dropout rather than learning_rate on it's own.
+However, globally, fine-tunning the arguments did not yield the results we expected.

 ![image](https://github.com/DenizcanSarigul/DSML-Project/assets/119871445/16ebbd86-1ef5-4c52-b7a5-4ef2bfc45b6b)

+*Figure 7: training arguments for the camamBert Model*

+In addition, figure 8 is a graph shows the accuracy performances of different argurment combinations.
+The graph demonstrates that changing the arguments did not create a variance in accuracies, ultimately not being significantly helpful.

+*Figure 8: train accuracies graph*

+#### 3.2.2 Testing

+In addition, we noticed that after the second or third epoch, the model would tend to over-fit.
+Meaning that the training loss would start to decrease and the validation loss increase.
+Even if the model would over-fit, the accuracy of the training test and the accuracy of the unlabelled test data would stay at a similar rate, which suggests that the both data sets are similar (come from the same source) wihch would explain why we would get a better result with 10 epochs.
+Consequently, this would create issues when using the model with external data which isn't similar at all.